SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Sky_UK_Receive_System_Auto_Monitoring_Workflow.md

 ### Initialization

-Make sure to visit the **Configuration** page before using the element.
-The *Tuning IRD* and *Station* parameters need to be entered for the correct monitoring flow.
+Before you start using the element, go to the **Configuration** page and configure the **Tuning IRD** and **Station** parameters for the correct monitoring flow.

 ## How to use

-Make sure to follow the steps from the **Initialization** section on this page first.
-All the monitoring data can be found in the *Monitoring* table at the top of the **General** page.
-Individual chains can be included/excluded from the monitoring.
+After you have correctly initialized the connector as described above, you will find all the monitoring data in the **Monitoring** table at the top of the **General** page.
+You can include or exclude individual chains from the monitoring.
 The table also provides insight in the current status of the monitoring for each chain.

 Key data for monitoring can be found in the **Output Stream Overview** table.
-You can verify the data which will be used to tune the IRD here.
+You can verify the data that will be used to tune the IRD here.

 The alarm statuses for each chain can be found in the **Chain Monitoring Results** table.
 From there, you can easily find the root cause of the alarm.

-**Errors** page contains a table where all the issues related to the uplink flow occured.
-The operators can follow the proposed actions and acknowledge the issues.
+The **Errors** page contains a table with all the issues that have occurred related to the uplink flow.
+You can follow the proposed actions and acknowledge the issues.

-For DataMiner related issues (e.g. stopped elements, invalid naming convention, etc.), **Log** page has all the entries.
-User can also disable these logs as needed.
+For DataMiner-related issues (e.g. stopped elements, invalid naming convention, etc.), you will find information on the **Log** page.
+You can disable these logs if needed.